 Nevertheless, certain sectors are more likely to raise potential national security considerations.
 These include both sectors that are historically associated with the U.S. defence industry (e.g., the aviation and munitions sectors, among others) and critical infrastructure (e.g., the communications, energy, financial services, food and agriculture, healthcare, information technology, nuclear, transportation and water sectors, among others), as well as sectors of the economy that deal with large amounts of personal data or with critical or emerging technologies.
-For example, in February 2022, the National Science and Technology Council identified the critical and emerging technology areas listed below as being of particular importance to the national security of the United States, and transactions involving U.S. businesses that deal with such technology areas have attracted attention from CFIUS:
+For example, in February 2024, the National Science and Technology Council identified the critical and emerging technology areas listed below as being of particular importance to the national security of the United States, and transactions involving U.S. businesses that deal with such technology areas have attracted attention from CFIUS:

 - advanced computing;

 - advanced engineering materials;

 - advanced gas turbine engine technologies;

+- advanced and networked sensing and signature management;

 - advanced manufacturing;

-- advanced and networked sensing and signature management;

-- advanced nuclear energy technologies;

 - artificial intelligence;

-- autonomous systems and robotics;

 - biotechnologies;

+- clean energy generation and storage;

-- communication and networking technologies;
+- data privacy, data security and cybersecurity technologies;

 - directed energy;

-- financial technologies;
+- highly automated, autonomous and uncrewed systems and robotics;

 - human-machine interfaces;

 - hypersonics;

+- integrated communication and networking technologies;

-- networked sensors and sensing;
+- positioning, navigation and timing technologies;

-- quantum information technologies;
+- quantum information and enabling technologies;

-- renewable energy generation and storage;

 - semiconductors and microelectronics; and

 - space technologies and systems.

-See the response to question 3.13 for a discussion of sectorspecific reviews and approvals.
+See the response to question 3.13 for a discussion of sector-specific reviews and approvals.